Nucamp-courses/react/readme.md

         - React uses a declarative way to manipulate the UI

   * State
-        -State behaves like a snapshot
+        * State behaves like a snapshot
-        -Changing state triggers a re-render
+        * Changing state triggers a re-render
-        -During "re-render" a new "snapshot" is created (JSX) -This new snapshot is what gets updated to the screen (Virtual DOM => Browser DOM) -Class components store state in an object, function components use hooks -React batches state updates (waits until all code in event handlers has run)
+        * During "re-render" a new "snapshot" is created (JSX) -This new snapshot is what gets updated to the screen (Virtual DOM => Browser DOM) -Class components store state in an object, function components use hooks -React batches state updates (waits until all code in event handlers has run)